Skip to content

 CMake Cross-Compilation Configuration

 The Toolchain file is the core of CMake cross-compilation.
-It is a CMake script file that describes all the information required for cross-compilation, including compiler paths, target system information, and compiler flags.
+It is a CMake script file that describes all the information required for cross-compilation, including compiler paths, target system information, compilation options, etc.

 Benefits of using a Toolchain file: